NCBI-Hackathons/PHANTUM/README.md

 ## What is K-SADS?
 K-SADS is an acronym for Kiddie Schedule for Affective Disorders and Schizophrenia, and it is a semi-structured interview that measures symptoms of mood, anxiety, psychotic and disruptive behavior disorders in children aged 6-18.
 K-SADS results reflect the DSM-5, the Diagnostic and Statistical Manual of Mental Disorders 5th Edition which is used for psychiatric diagnoses.

+The K-SADS can be administered to both children and parents (where the parents answer about their children).

 ## Why Use the K-SADS?
-We used the results of the K-SADS as outcome points for our model to predict on using demographic and socioeconomic measures and MRI images.
-By training on the data made available by the ABCD study, we may be able to develop a point-of-care diagnostic for predicting DSM-5 classifications using clinical data and MRI scans.
+We used the DSM-5 diagnosis of sleep problems as outcome points for our model to predict on using demographic and socioeconomic measures, history of traumatic events, and MRI images.
+By training on the data made available by the ABCD study, we may be able to develop a point-of-care diagnostic for predicting certain DSM-5 classifications using clinical data, developmental history data, and MRI scans.

 ### Who is PHANTUM/PHANTUM2 developed for?
 PHANTUM was initially developed for clinicians who have the necessary clinical measures and corresponding CXR for a patient(see section: How to Use PHANTOM for a list of clinical measures).

-PHANTUM2 was developed for clinicals who have the necessary demographic information and results of the K-SADS.
+PHANTUM2 was developed for clinicals who have the necessary demographic information, results of the K-SADS, and MRI scans.

 ## How Does PHANTUM work?
 PHANTUM uses a weighted average of two prediction modules (for the two different types of data) to make a final decision.
 We decided to use the [RWeka package](https://cran.r-project.org/web/packages/RWeka/index.html) in the R statistical language to generat C4.5 pruned decision trees using the following clinical values: age of TB onset, gender, BMI, and clinical decision/type of resistance.